andrejlukic/dicegame-solver/Readme.md

 ## Results
-Final results of the algorithm were measured by repeating the solving of 10000 games.
-The resulting table shows an average score of 1000 games and time required for playing the 1000 games including the value iteration at the beginning of each batch of 1000 games.
+Final success of the algorithm was measured by repeatedly playing batches of 1000 games.
+The resulting table shows a average scores and the time it took to calculate the average policy and play the batch of 1000 games.

 ### Average score and time for playing 10000 games